The Ndee in Nebraska

 Box turtles were eaten and their shells were possibly used as bowls.

 Absent are fish remains even though the large villages that have been excavated are next to rivers.
-Recent work at the Humphrey site by History Nebraska recovered a floral collection of predominantly corn and chokecherry.
+Recent work at the Humphrey site by recovered a floral collection of predominantly corn and chokecherry.

 Known from archeological excavations at village sites, Ndee houses were circular with a wooden framework.
 Archeologists do not know exactly what the houses looked like.
 They lack the outside row of posts and do not appear to be as heavily constructed as the large round contemporary earthlodges of the Pawnee for example but they were certainly much more substantial than tipis.